b2broker

 Introducing Brokers

 Revenue sharing is the primary income source for CFDs introducing brokers, who charge a percentage of the trading volume of every converted client.
 The rate usually ranges from 30% to 50% of the investor’s revenue.
-Larger intermediaries can negotiate higher percentages or agree on increments when the lead passes several term or volume thresholds.

-Some brokers pay a fixed amount for every new client, besides additional ongoing commissions.
+Larger intermediaries can negotiate higher percentages or agree on increments when the lead passes several terms or volume thresholds.
+Some brokers pay a fixed amount for every new client, in addition to ongoing commissions.

 Affiliate Partners